Report on Government Services 2019

-Nationally in 2017, 61.6 per cent of 20–64 year olds had a qualification at Certificate III level or above (figure B.4).
+Nationally in 2018, 62.3 per cent of 20–64 year olds had a qualification at Certificate III level or above (figure B.4).
 Qualification rates at Certificate level III or above are highest for 30–34 year olds and have been increasing over time.
 The proportion is lower across the remaining working age population age groups.
-Data by Indigenous status are in tables BA.14−15.
+Data by Indigenous status are in table BA.15.

 Figure B.4 Proportion of 20–64 year olds with qualifications at Certificate III level or above, by age group (per cent)a